 2. Change water frequently

 Since poor quality of water can cause swim bladder disease, frequent water changes can help prevent it.
-Change at least 25% of your tank water each week.
-Remove the extra food and trash that settles down at the bottom.
+As per research on Aqueon, it is essential to change at least 25% of your tank water each week, as regular water changes maintain nitrate levels below 40 ppm, significantly reducing stress-related swim bladder disorders.
 This will help lower nitrates in the water.

 3. Avoid overfeeding